KhalipskiSiarhei/Tech-Interview-Questions/JS/js-questions.md

 * Properties of object.
 Attributes of properties: name, value, writable, enumerable, configurable
 *	How can you get the list of keys of any object?
 *	How do you copy properties from one object to other?
+* Why is extending built-in JavaScript objects not a good idea?
 *	What is the purpose of assign method?
 *	What is a spread operator?
 * What is NaN, why do we need it, and when can it break the page?